tailscale/terms-and-conditions/dpa/index.md

         requirement to provide some or all of such details under any Data Privacy Law.

     b.
-Tailscale will Process Personal Data solely: (1) to fulfill its obligations to Customer under the Agreement, including this DPA; (2) on Customer's behalf; and (3) in compliance with applicable Data Protection Laws.
+Except as set forth in the last sentence of this subsection b, Tailscale will Process Personal Data solely: (1) to fulfill its obligations to Customer under the Agreement, including this DPA; (2) on Customer's behalf; and (3) in compliance with applicable Data Protection Laws.
 Tailscale will not "sell"